proplot-dev/proplot/docs/why.rst

 <ug_share>` and :ref:`figure-spanning colorbars and legends
 <ug_cbars_figure>`.

-* By default, axis tick labels and axis labels are *shared* between subplots in the same row or column.
+* Axis tick labels and axis labels are *shared* between subplots in the same row or column by default.
 This is controlled by the `sharex`, `sharey`, `spanx`, and `spany` `~proplot.ui.subplots` keyword args.
 * The new `~proplot.figure.Figure` `~proplot.figure.Figure.colorbar` and
   `~proplot.figure.Figure.legend` methods make it easy to draw colorbars and